 We are rightfully taking many precautions at this time to protect physical health.
 However, we must not neglect spiritual health, which, in the end, is more important, since it affects our eternal destiny more directly.

 Any Catholic families who have recently celebrated the birth of a child or who otherwise have an unbaptized child and would like to seek baptism for them under these conditions are encouraged to contact Father Jerabek to plan things right away.
-Call him at (205) 774-0558 and leave a message, or email him at email@example.com.
+Call him via the parish office at (205) 251-1279 and leave a message, or email him at firstname.lastname@example.org.